ClementNerma/Rave/docs/master.md

 }
 ```

-The `~` operator is called the _type assertion operator_: it checks if the provided entity matches the type on its right - it can be either a class, trait, interface...
+The `~` operator is called the _type assertion operator_: it checks if the provided entity matches the type on its right - it can be either a class, interface...

 Checking if a value's hidden type matches another is called a _type assertion_.